flatironinstitute/sciware/17_FICluster/main.md

 ## When to benchmark?

-- Before you press enter `sbatch --time=a-very-long-time`
+- Before you type `sbatch --time=a-very-long-time`
 - For new projects
 - For known projects: batch scripts are not "one size fits all"
   - Especially if your scripts come from another HPC center